tomasherceg/dotvvm-docs/Controls/builtin/RoleView/control.md

-Creates different content users that are member of array of roles.
+Allows to display different content to users that are member of a specific role.